thomasbergernz/versitygw/Metrics.md

 ```

 ## Metrics servers
 The gateway supports various metrics service endpoints.
-When `--metrics-statsd-servers` option enable, the gateway will send Influx flavor StatsD metrics to the configured endpoint.
-When `--metrics-dogstatsd-servers` option enabled, the gateway will send DogStatsD flavor StatsD to the configured endpoint.
+When the `--metrics-statsd-servers` option is enabled, the gateway will send standard-style StatsD metrics to the configured endpoint.
+When the `--metrics-dogstatsd-servers` option is enabled, the gateway will send `dogstatsd`-flavored StatsD to the configured endpoint.
 Each of these accepts a comma separated list of endpoints, and it is fine to enable both `--metrics-statsd-servers` and `--metrics-dogstatsd-servers` at the same time.

 ### Prometheus
-Prometheus itself does not support StatsD.
-Instead, it will scrape metrics from client systems.
-To enable Prometheus, a local agent is needed to translate between StatsD and export the Prometheus metrics.
-For this agent, [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) from influxdata is a highly configurable agent, or [statsd_exporter](https://prometheus.io/download/#statsd_exporter) from the Prometheus project can be used.
+Prometheus itself does not support listening for StatsD metrics; instead, it scrapes metrics from targeted client systems.
+To enable Prometheus, a local agent is needed to translate listen for StatsD traffic and make Prometheus-style metrics available for scraping.
+For this agent, [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) from influxdata is a highly configurable agent with a [Prometheus exporter plugin](https://github.com/influxdata/telegraf/tree/release-1.4/plugins/outputs/prometheus_client), or [statsd_exporter](https://prometheus.io/download/#statsd_exporter) from the Prometheus project can be used.

 When using a local agent the following option can be enabled:
 ```